Submission and Presentation Policies

 In extenuating circumstances only, CIES may allow for minor changes to be made to presentation titles and abstracts after proposal acceptance, or allow changes to the list of presenting and non-presenting authors.
 However, in order to maintain the integrity of the blind peer review process, adding new presenters or additional papers to accepted proposals will not be permitted.
 To request proposal edits after acceptance, please contact firstname.lastname@example.org.

-All presenters of accepted proposals are expected to attend CIES 2021 in Seattle and/or virtually, and be present (physically or virtually) at their scheduled session.
-They are also expected to circulate their papers to their co-panelists and any discussants at least one week prior to the conference.
-If an emergency or other circumstance prevents any authors/presenters from attending the conference, they should immediately contact firstname.lastname@example.org as well as any panel organizers, and, if submitted through a SIG or Committee, the SIG/Committee representatives (unit leaders).
+All presenters of accepted proposals are expected to attend CIES 2021, and be present at their scheduled session.
+Due to continuing challenges with COVID-19, CIES 2021 will be virtual.
+Presenters are also expected to circulate their papers to their co-panelists and any discussants at least one week prior to the conference.
+If an emergency or other circumstance prevents any authors/presenters from attending the conference, they should immediately contact email@example.com as well as any panel organizers, and, if submitted through a SIG or Committee, the SIG/Committee representatives (unit leaders).
 The SIG/Committee unit leaders are listed here.

 Presentation Equipment and Internet Access